hodyroff/scs-training/clusterstacks/presentation/04-implementation.md

 Note:
 - The `clusterctl` tool is a command-line utility provided by Cluster API (CAPI)
 - It automates the process of installing Cluster API providers into a management cluster
-- It also helps with creating workload clusters and managing their lifecycle
+- It also helps with creating workload clusters and managing their life-cycle
 - Moving it to `/usr/local/bin/` makes it available system-wide
 - No sudo is needed for running the commands after installation
 - If you prefer not to use sudo for installation, you can install it to `~/bin/` instead (ensure this directory is in your PATH):